HenryQW/Awesome-TTRSS/docs/index.md

 ## Deployment

 A VPS is highly recommended to host your Awesome TTRSS instance, a VPS can be obtained from as little as \$5/month at [DigitalOcean](https://m.do.co/c/d6ef3c80105c).
-Alternatively, you may request for personalized support, fully-managed service or fully-managed VPS via sponsoring Awesome TTRSS on its [💰OpenCollective page](https://opencollective.com/Awesome-TTRSS/).

 Awesome TTRSS supports multiple architectures <Badge text="x86 ✓" vertical="top" type="tip"/><Badge text="arm32v7 ✓" vertical="top" type="tip"/><Badge text="arm64v8 ✓" vertical="top" type="tip"/>, except the OpenCC API.